ava-labs/avalanchego/vms/platformvm/README.md

 In conjunction with the introduction of [Snowman++](https://github.com/ava-labs/avalanchego/tree/master/vms/proposervm#readme), the mempool was opened to the network, allowing the gossiping of local transactions as well as the hosting of remote ones.

-### Mempool Gossiping workflow
+### Mempool Gossiping Workflow

 The PlatformVM's mempool performs the following workflow:

+- An unconfirmed transaction is provided to `node A`, either through mempool gossiping or direct issuance over a RPC.
+If this transaction isn't already in the local mempool, the transaction is issued into the mempool.
-- One or multiple unconfirmed transactions are accepted into `node A`'s mempool; immediately `node A` gossips around the transactions IDs encoding them into a `AppGossip` message.
-The node's engine randomly selects a number of validator peers (currently `20`) to send the unsolicited `AppGossip` message to.
+- When `node A` issues a new transaction into its mempool, it will gossip the transaction ID by sending an `AppGossip` message.
+The node's engine will randomly select peers (currently defaulting to `20` nodes) to send the `AppGossip` message to.
-- Once `node B` learns about the existence of some remote transaction IDs, it checks whether its mempool contains the transactions or whether they have been recently rejected.
-If all transactions IDs are already known, the `AppGossip` message is simply dropped.
-If some transaction IDs are not known, `node B` issues an `AppRequest` message for the unknown transaction IDs to the node from which it received the `AppGossip` (`node A` in this scenario), in order to receive the full transactions. `node B` tracks the content of requests issued by their `requestID` for subsequent verifications.
+- When `node B` learns about the existence of a remote transaction ID, it will check if its mempool contains the transaction or if it has been recently dropped.
+If the transaction ID is not known, `node B` will generate a new `requestID` and respond with an `AppRequest` message with the unknown transaction's ID. `node B` will track the content of the request issued with `requestID` for response verification.
-- Upon reception of an `AppRequest` message, `node A` tries to fetch the full transactions requested in the `AppRequest` message from its mempool.
-Note that the transactions advertised in the `AppGossip` message may not be anymore in the mempool, because they could have been included into a block, rejected or dropped.
-If some transactions are retrieved, they are encoded into an `AppResponse`.
-The `AppResponse` message carries the same `requestID` of the originating `AppRequest` message and it gets sent back to `node B`.
+- Upon reception of an `AppRequest` message, `node A` will attempt to fetch the transaction requested in the `AppRequest` message from its mempool.
+Note that a transaction advertised in an `AppGossip` message may no longer be in the mempool, because they may have been included into a block, rejected, or dropped.
+If the transaction is retrieved, it is encoded into an `AppResponse` message.
+The `AppResponse` message will carry the same `requestID` of the originating `AppRequest` message and it will be sent back to `node B`.
-- Once `node B` receives the `AppResponse` message, it decodes the transactions contained into it and verifies that their IDs match the content requested in the originating `AppRequest` messages.
-If content matches, transactions are validated and accepted into the mempool.
+- If `node B` receives an `AppResponse` message, it will decode the transaction and verifies that the ID matches the expected content from the original `AppRequest` message.
+If the content matches, the transaction is validated and issued into the mempool.
-- If the newly learned transactions are valid and accepted into the mempool a new round of `AppGossip` messages is sent around by `node B` to further propagate the transactions through the network.
-Note that the original `node A` could appear among the peers selected for the second round of `AppGossip` messages; in this case `node A` will simply drop the message.
-- It may happen that `node A` receives an `AppRequest` for a transactions which is not anymore in its mempool (it may have been already committed to a block for instance).
-In such case `node A` will ignore the `AppRequest` message; `node B` will receive an `AppRequestFailure` message from its engine when a suitable time has passed without hearing from `node A`.
-In such case `node B` does nothing and do not attempt anymore to learn about the transaction.

-Note that no banning mechanism specific to mempool gossiping has been introduced for misbehaving nodes sending around high rates of malformed or invalid transactions.
-The throttling mechanisms already deployed VM-wide protect mempool related communications from DoS attacks along with any other VM communications.

-### P-chain and C-chain gossiping nuances

-We list above the details which differ in P-chain and C-chain mempool gossiping:

-- In P-Chain VM, only one transaction ID at a time is gossiped around via `AppGossip` messages.
-- In C-chain VM, it can be gossiped either a single `atomic tx` ID or up to 10 `coreth tx` hashes.
-- In P-Chain VM a transaction received from an `AppResponse` message is only syntactically validated, to make sure it is well-formed; no state related checks are attempted to far.
-- In C-Chain VM transactions received from an `AppResponse` message are both syntactically validated and checked against the current blockchain state.

-Note that in both P-chain and C-chain VMs, the mempools can end up containing mutually incompatible transactions.
-It is responsibility of  up to the block build mechanism to clear up the mempool incompatibility so to generate valid blocks.
+- If `nodeB`'s engine decides it isn't likely to receive an `AppResponse` message, the engine will issue an `AppRequestFailure` message.
+In such a case `node B` will mark the `requestID` as failed and the request for the unknown transaction is aborted.